Emotiv/cortex-example/mobile/README.md

 ### Installing
 ##### Unreleased version (only for Emotiv-partner developers)

-- For iOS You need to install [Testflight](https://apps.apple.com/us/app/testflight/id899247664) to able download EMOTIV App to your device.
+- For iOS You need to install [Testflight](https://apps.apple.com/us/app/testflight/id899247664) to be able download EMOTIV App to your device.
 - You will receive an invitation email to a testing program for an unreleased version of the EMOTIV App.
 	- *Note: this is only available for our partner developers, not for everyone.*
 - You can click on the link provided in the email, follow the guide to install EMOTIV App on your Android device.